TheSamoanThor/Configuration_Management_3Sem/README.md

 The code contains a class that processes basic commands, creates and draws a window for interacting with the system, and contains methods for displaying program messages.<br>
 The repository contains startup files for running the program.
 These include the configuration file (config.ini), a file with startup commands (vfs_start_script.txt), a file organizing the virtual file system files (vfs_struct_file.txt), and a file with commands that will not be executed completely due to one of the task conditions (vfs_start_script_w_bugs.txt).<br>
 Please store these files in the same directory as the code to avoid unnecessary problems.
 Just in case, you've been warned :) <br>
+When running a test file (.bat), make sure the code file name matches the file name in the test file.
+You can do this using Notepad.<br>
 <h2>CommandLineInterface Class Methods</h2>

 <ol>